 Then, inside the rolls are layers of pepperoni, salami, and melted provolone cheese.
 That makes a winning combination.

-These Spicy Italian Sliders are the ultimate in game day food.
+These Italian Sliders are the ultimate in game day food.
 And, you are sure to score a touchdown with them.

 - First, place Bridgford’s Parkerhouse style frozen rolls in a low-sided baking dish and let thaw in the fridge overnight.
 Or, leave them on the countertop for a few hours to thaw.
 Let rise at room temperature.
 Once they have doubled in size, you are ready to bake.